massemanet/gtknode/README.md

 ##  ARCHITECTURE

-a c-node (a daemon that implements the Erlang distribution protocol) that instantiates the GUI from a configuration file. the c-node sends messages to the Erlang node when the user interacts with the GUI; the Erlang application changes the state of the GUI by sending messages to widgets in the c-node. the widgets should look like Erlang processes with registered names. the protocol should look something like this:
+A c-node (a daemon that implements the Erlang distribution protocol) that instantiates the GUI from a configuration file.
+The c-node sends messages to the Erlang node when the user interacts with the GUI; the Erlang application changes the state of the GUI by sending messages to widgets in the c-node.
+The widgets should look like Erlang processes with registered names.
+The protocol should look something like this:

 ```erlang
 CnodePid ! {aWidget,dosomething,Args}       % erlang->cNode